SCNM gives you options

 - Substance abuse care

 - Cancer treatment support

 - Vitamin and mineral supplementation

 At SCNM, you’ll work under naturopathic doctors who specialize in injection therapy to learn this cutting-edge technique and provide patients with immediate pain relief.
-Many students also have the opportunity to train under physicians in our one-of-a-kind Pain Relief Center while learning the skills necessary for success in pain management.
+Many students also have the opportunity to train under physicians in our one-of-a-kind Neil Riordan Center for Regenerative Medicine while learning the skills necessary for success in pain management.

 Patient education leads to patient empowerment and the ability to regain control of one’s health